-Some guidance may be out of date in this post.
-Please review updated information for the March 1, 2022 deadline in the newest blog on Tier II.
+Some of the guidance in this post may be out of date.
+Please review updated information for the March 1, 2023 deadline in the newest blog on Tier II.

 The new year has begun, make sure to include meeting your regulatory requirements in your plans!
 It's time to document numerous regulatory reports from the previous year, including your annual Tier II report.
 March 1st is the annual Tier II reporting deadline, so make sure to plan ahead!

 The Emergency Planning Community Right-to-Know Act (EPCRA) of 1986 was created to help communities plan for chemical emergencies.
 Section 312 states that facilities are required to submit Emergency and Hazardous Chemical Inventory Reports, or Tier II reports – by March 1 each year to their State Emergency Response Commission (SERC), Local Emergency Planning Committee (LEPC), and local fire department(s).
 Failure to comply with Tier II reporting requirements can result in penalties of up to $59,017.00 per day for every violation.